DynamoRIO

 Creating New Analysis Tools

-Concurrent processing of traces is supported by logically splitting a trace into "shards" which are each processed sequentially.
-The default shard is a traced application thread, but the tool interface can support other divisions.
 For tools that support concurrent processing of shards and do not need to see a single time-sorted interleaved merged trace, the interface functions with the parallel_ prefix should be overridden, and parallel_shard_supported() should return true. parallel_shard_init_stream() will be invoked for each shard prior to invoking parallel_shard_memref() for each entry in that shard; the data structure returned from parallel_shard_init() will be passed to parallel_shard_memref() for each trace entry for that shard.
 The concurrency model used guarantees that all entries from any one shard are processed by the same single worker thread, so no synchronization is needed inside the parallel_ functions.
 A single worker thread invokes print_results() as well.

 For serial operation, process_memref(), operates on a trace entry in a single, sorted, interleaved stream of trace entries.
-In the default mode of operation, the analyzer_t class iterates over the trace and calls the process_memref() function of each tool.
+In the default mode of operation, the dynamorio::drmemtrace::analyzer_t class iterates over the trace and calls the process_memref() function of each tool.
 An alternative mode is supported which exposes the iterator and allows a separate control infrastructure to be built.
 This alternative mode does not support parallel operation at this time.

 Both parallel and serial operation can be supported by a tool, typically by having process_memref() create data on a newly seen traced thread and invoking parallel_shard_memref() to do its work.